AutoResearch/autora/docs/examples/closed-loop-basic/setup.md

 python -m cookiecutterhttps://github.com/AutoResearch/autora-user-cookiecutter
 ```

-You will be prompted to enter some information about your project.
+- You will be prompted to enter some information about your project.
 You can select single options by pressing SPACE and confirm your selection by pressing ENTER.
   1. You may first enter a project name, e.g., "closed-loop-study".
   2. Select ``yes`` to use advanced features.
   3. You may select any theorist for automated model discovery.
 Here, we will select the ``autora[theorist-bms]`` option.
   4. You may select any experimentalist for determining novel experiment conditions.
 Here, we will select the ``autora[experimentalist-model-disagreement]`` option.
   5. Make sure to select the ``autora[experiment-runner-firebase-prolific]`` option
   6. Select ``yes`` to set up a firebase experiment.
 When asked to install further packages (create-react-app@5.0.1), select yes (y).
 This may take some time.
   7. Finally, select ``Sweetbean`` as project type.

-You should now have the following project structure:
+- Confirm that you have the following project folders:

 ![project_structure.png](../img/project_structure.png)